rrwick/Filtlong/README.md

 filtlong -1 illumina_1.fastq.gz -2 illumina_2.fastq.gz --min_length 1000 --keep_percent 90 --target_bases 500000000 --trim --split 250 input.fastq.gz | gzip > output.fastq.gz
 ```

-Explanation:
 * `-1 illumina_1.fastq.gz -2 illumina_2.fastq.gz`<br>
 Illumina reads as an external reference.
-You can instead use `-a` to provide an assembly as a reference (but Illumina reads are preferable if they are available).
+You can instead use `-a` to provide an assembly as a reference, but Illumina reads are preferable if they are available.
 * `--trim`<br>
 Trim low-quality bases from the start and end.
 In this context 'low-quality' means bases which do not match a k-mer in the Illumina reads.
 This ensures the each read starts and ends with solid sequence.
 * `--split 250`<br>